MedAzizAydi080/Agentic-EmailAssitant/README.md

-# MemoRAG: Self-Evolving Support Agent 🧠
+# Email-Assistant: Self-Evolving Support Agent 🧠

 > **A Resume-Driven AI Project merging Agentic RAG with Advanced Memory Systems.**

 ## 📖 Overview
-**MemoRAG** is an autonomous support agent designed to simulate a senior support engineer.
-Unlike traditional RAG systems that are stateless and often repetitive, MemoRAG **learns from experience**.
+**Email-Assistant** is an autonomous support agent designed to simulate a senior support engineer.
+Unlike traditional RAG systems that are stateless and often repetitive, Email-Assistant **learns from experience**.

 It combines two powerful AI paradigms:
 1.  **Agentic RAG (Retrieval-Augmented Generation)**: Capable of researching documentation, grading its own retrieval, and self-correcting if it finds irrelevant information.